 The purpose of reboarding is to return that sense of familiarity to an employee so they can feel a part of your company culture again and “remember” their role and contributions.

 Employee reboarding under the lens of COVID-19, however, is very different.
-Instead of reboarding one or a few employees, you’re reboarding most or all of your employees at the same time, which possibly means less one-on-one time and a strain on your resources.
+Instead of reboarding one or a few employees, you’re reboarding most or all of your workforce at the same time, which possibly means less one-on-one time and a strain on your resources.

-Keeping your employees safe and informed is one of the most critical aspects of your reboarding strategy.
+Keeping your employees safe and informed is one of the most critical aspects of your employee reboarding strategy.

 Most of your communication will likely come from managers, so it’s important to give them the resources and support they need to be comfortable with delivering workplace updates and answering any feedback or concerns from their direct reports.

 Make your content digestible (quick bites of information) rather than relying on lengthy PDFs to help your employees grasp the nuances of your new health and hygiene protocols.
 If you have a corporate wiki, you can house the information there.

 Consider creating a workplace policies FAQ document as well.
 It can be something as simple as a Google Doc with view-only permissions that you can share with all employees.
 In this document, include contact details for your HR team or your internal communications manager so your employees can have a direct line if they have any questions about the new policies or need additional clarification that their manager isn’t able to provide.

-Set up an office schedule on Google Calendar, Outlook Calendar or similar software to give employees clarity and visibility into who is in the office on which days.
+Set up an office schedule on Google Calendar, Outlook Calendar, or similar software to give employees clarity and visibility into who is in the office on which days.
 Departments can also have their own calendars with more granular details.